mhagnumdw/vscode-toggle-settings/README.md

 # dw-toggle-settings README

+// TODO:

+- [ ] review extension name and publisher and change code if needed
+- [ ] update README with details about the extension

 This is the README for your extension "dw-toggle-settings".
 After writing up a brief description, we recommend including the following sections.

 ## Features